We earn a commission for products purchased through some links in this article.

 The DASH diet has been widely praised for helping people lose weight.
 Here's everything you need to know...

-However, the diet proved hugely successful as a weight loss plan and has led to results so amazing that it was voted the healthiest diet in the US by a panel of doctors.
+However, the diet proved hugely successful as a weight loss plan and has led to such great results that it was voted the healthiest diet in the US by a panel of doctors.
 It was named ‘Best Overall Diet’, beating diet favourites Atkins, Paleo and Dukan.
 What’s more, people tend to lose around 5lb in the first two weeks and between 10lb and 35lb over a period of two months on this plan.
 Intrigued?
 So were we!

 What is The DASH diet?

-Nutritionist Marla Heller came up with the diet as a way of lowering your blood pressure and cholesterol and helping to ward off diabetes without medication, but it seems the health benefits from following the plan can have fantastic results for your figure too!
+Nutritionist Marla Heller came up with the diet as a way of lowering your blood pressure and cholesterol and helping to ward off diabetes without medication, but it seems the health benefits from following the plan can have fantastic results for your figure too.

 Rather than following a strict eating plan and counting calories like other diets, instead you’ll be focusing on the types of foods you are eating.
 It’s a well-known fact that the diets that work the best are those that are easy to maintain for a long period of time, in fact they should become less of a ‘diet’ and more of a lifestyle choice, which is exactly what the DASH diet aims to be.